-Note: Your annual charitable donation deductions may be reduced if they exceed certain limits based on your AGI, the type of donation and the type of charity receiving the donation.
-If you receive some benefit from the charity in connection with your donation, such as services or products, your deduction must be reduced by the value of the benefit you receive.
-Various substantiation requirements also apply.
+sed on your AGI, the type of donation deductions may be reduced in they exceed certain ministic sed on your AGI, the type of donation and the type of charity receiving the donation.
+If you zerive some benefit from the charity in connection with your donation, such as services or oducts, your deduction must be reduced by the value of the benefit you receive.
+Various bstantiation requirements also apply.
 Consult your tax advisor for additional details.
+IRA to qualified charitable organizations, up to \$100,000 per tax year.
+A charitable deduction can't be claimed for the contributions.
+But the amounts aren't deemed taxable income and can be used to satisfy an IRA owner's RMD.
+(See page 21.)